Table of Contents[Hide][Show]

 The most cost effective and nutrient dense way to consume Gelatin is in the form of homemade bone broth or stock.
 Of course, bone broth isn’t as good for making marshmallows, gummy vitamins, jello or hair masks, but it is an inexpensive way to consume gelatin.
 I also add gelatin powder to soups and stews for an extra gelatin boost, but if you don’t want to attempt all the other uses, at least consider incorporating homemade bone broth into your daily diet.
 Your gut will thank you!

-To mix gelatin powder (green lid) into liquid without clumps: First mix into a small amount of cool water and stir well.
+To mix gelatin powder into liquid without clumps: First mix into a small amount of cool water and stir well.
 Let sit for 2 minutes and then add the needed amount of warm water.
 This tempers the gelatin and makes it smooth.
 This is also how I take it daily by adding it to herbal teas this way.
-You can also get blue lid collagen powder which does not gel but easily dissolves in hot or cold water.
+You can also get collagen powder which does not gel, but easily dissolves in hot or cold water.

-Do not add gelatin powder to things with fresh pineapple, kiwi or papaya, as they will inactivate the thickening properties.
-Also, don’t boil gelatin, as it will lose its thickening ability.
+Do not add gelatin powder to things with fresh pineapple, kiwi, or papaya, as they will inactivate the thickening properties.
+Also, don’t boil it, as it will lose its thickening ability.

 Where to Get Gelatin

 Have you ever used Gelatin?
 If not… what are you waiting for?
-Share below!
+Tell me how you use it below!